 Consider a Waterproof Shell

-Most top of the range sleeping bags will come with a waterproof shell, but that depends on where and when you’re planning to use your sleeping bag.
+The best backpacking sleeping bags come with a waterproof shell, whether you actually need one depends on where and when you’re planning to use your sleeping sack.
 If it’s in dry conditions, don’t worry about it.
 But if you’re camping somewhere you may expect much rain, definitely consider going for a waterproof shell, or water resistant at the very least.

 Sleeping Bag Liner